ravisahu/MakemojiSDK-Android/README.md

 **Hypermoji - Emoji with a URL**

-To handle the display of a webpage when tapping on a Hypermoji ( a emoji with a URL link), use the HyperMojiClickListener callback
+To handle the display of a webpage when tapping on a Hypermoji ( a emoji with a URL link), use the HyperMojiClickListener callback.

 ```java
         mojiInputLayout.setHyperMojiClickListener(new HyperMojiListener() {